DataDog/documentation/content/en/continuous_integration/pipelines/custom_tags_and_measures.md

 [1]: /getting_started/site/
 {{< /site-region >}}

-The following example adds the metric `error_rate` to the pipeline span:
+The following example adds the measure `error_rate` to the pipeline span:

 {{< code-block lang="shell" >}}
-datadog-ci metric --level pipeline --metrics "error_rate:0.56"
+datadog-ci measure --level pipeline --measures "error_rate:0.56"
 {{< /code-block >}}

-The following example adds a metric `binary.size` to the span for the currently running job:
+The following example adds a measure `binary.size` to the span for the currently running job:

 {{< code-block lang="shell" >}}
-datadog-ci metric --level job --metrics "binary.size:`ls -l dst/binary | awk '{print \$5}' | tr -d '\n'`"
+datadog-ci measure --level job --measures "binary.size:`ls -l dst/binary | awk '{print \$5}' | tr -d '\n'`"
 {{< /code-block >}}

-To create a measure, click the gear icon next to the metrics name in the [pipeline executions page][4] and then click the **create measure** option.
+To create a measure, click the gear icon next to the measures name in the [pipeline executions page][4] and then click the **create measure** option.

-## Add tags and metrics to GitHub jobs
+## Add tags and measures to GitHub jobs

-To add tags and metrics to GitHub jobs, `datadog-ci CLI` version `2.29.0` or higher is required.
+To add tags and measures to GitHub jobs, `datadog-ci CLI` version `2.29.0` or higher is required.
 If the job name does not match the entry defined in the workflow configuration file (the GitHub [job ID][7]), the `DD_GITHUB_JOB_NAME` environment variable needs to be exposed, pointing to the job name.
 For example:
 1. If the job name is changed using the [name property][8]: